sbmlteam/libsbml/macosx/resources/README.txt

    + C# (Mono)
    + Java
+   + MATLAB
    + Perl
    + Python
    + Ruby

-The MATLAB and Octave interfaces are currently not included in the MacOSX installer.
-If you need the MATLAB and/or Octave interface, please compile them directly using the libSBML source code distribution.
+The Octave interface is currently not included in the MacOSX installer.
+If you need the Octave interface, please compile it directly using the libSBML source code distribution.

 To uninstall libSBML, please run the following command in your terminal:

   sudo /usr/local/bin/uninstall-libsbml-pkg.sh

-(If you chose to install libSBML into a directory tree other than /usr/local, then please look for the "uninstall-libsbml-pkg.sh" script in the "bin" directory of that alternate location.)
+(If you chose to install libSBML into a directory tree other than /usr/local, then please run the "uninstall-libsbml-pkg.sh" script that will have be placed in the "bin" directory of your alternate location.)

 For additional information about this version of libSBML, please see the files in the "docs" subdirectory of this installer.